BEEF LIVER BALLS

 There are many other reasons why you may want to try it, and here are a few:

-Lamb is not a regular meat used on all manufactured dog foods.
+Lamb bones for dogs are not a regular meat used on all manufactured dog foods.
 If it is used, it is usually in very small percentages with wheat, soy or rice making up the bulk of the can or bag of pellets.

 In the wild dogs would eat a whole spectrum of different meats and their associated specific proteins.
 If you want to keep your dog healthy it is a good idea to allow it to eat as many different meat types as possible - hence enter the lamb neck bone option.